 One practical application?
 Use it to help with roadmap planning through automation assistance, acting as a creativity catalyst, and aggregate organizer.

-Roadmap planning - the action of figuring out what items should be considered to be part of your team’s focused areas of work, and when (i.e. Now vs. Next vs. Later), in order to improve customer and business outcomes - is an essential part of bringing any product idea from concept to market.
+Roadmap planning - the action of figuring out what items should be considered to be part of your team’s focused areas of work, and when (i.e. Now vs. Next vs. Later), to improve customer and business outcomes - is an essential part of bringing any product idea from concept to market.

-If every stakeholder on a team (including external customers and partners) were part of an original telephone system, the product manager’s role would be that of the telephone operator - to connect all of the inputs (telephone calls or ideas for development) and map them to how to achieve the desired outcomes (i.e. successfully placed calls or a tangible value added for customers and for the business).
+If every stakeholder on a team (including external customers and partners) were part of an original telephone system, the product manager’s role would be that of the telephone operator - to connect all of the inputs (telephone calls or ideas for development) and map them to how to achieve the desired outcomes (i.e. successfully placed calls or a tangible value added for customers and the business).